-The United States District Court for the Central District of California entered summary judgment in
+The United States District Court for the Central District of California entered summary judgment in city's favor, and operators appealed.
+Appeals were consolidated.

 - Operators had standing to bring actions; - Operators were not required to present individualized evidence of actual disability of their residents; - As matter of first impression, operators can satisfy "actual disability" prong of disability discrimination claim on collective basis; and - Operators were not required to show that city subjectively believed that their residents were disabled.